Puerto Plata Dominican Republic Travel Guide

 Add 2-3 nights for stunning natural beauty, including El Limón Waterfall and Los Haitises National Park.
 Main spot for whale watching in season (mid-Jan to Mar).

-Add 1-2 nights.
+Add 1-A two-night stay.
 The capital city features the UNESCO World Heritage-listed Colonial Zone – the oldest continuously inhabited European settlement in the Americas.

-Visit for a different resort experience on the eastern tip, known for larger resorts and extensive white-sand beaches.
+Visit for a different resort time on the eastern tip, known for larger resorts and extensive white-sand beaches.
 Emphasis on luxury and convenience.

 Begin in Puerto Plata, move in an easterly direction to Cabarete/Sosúa, continue to Rio San Juan or Cabrera for secluded beaches, then head to the Samaná Peninsula.

-Originate in A City on the northern coast of the dominican republic to explore its history, travel south to Santiago for urban culture, and finally to Santo Domingo for the colonial zone and capital city.
+Originate in A City on the northern coast of the dominican republic to explore its history, travel south to Santiago for urban culture, and finally to Santo Domingo for from the time of colonization zone and capital city.

 When planning multi-day extensions, consider using reliable long-distance bus services.
 They are comfy, economical, and connect most major cities.